10 Internet Legends Everybody Should Know

 Influencers are known for being famous on the Web so what they say must be true!
 It isn’t.

 The Web, SEO and Google still thrive.
 Also Google itself offers SEO advice since 2008.
-Just download the SEO Starter Guide by Google [PDF].
+Just look up the SEO Starter Guide by Google themselves.

 Mainstream media are unbiased or “objective”: You only can trust old media then, the NYT, CNN, BBC.
 True?
 Nope.